UnScene3D: Unsupervised 3D Instance Segmentation for Indoor Scenes: Experiments

-\paragraph{Evaluation on ARKitScenes.} We additionally compare with state of the art on ARKitScenes~\cite{dehghan2021arkitscenes} data in Figure~\ref{fig:arkitscenes_results}.
-We show only qualitative results due to the absence of ground truth instance mask annotations. \OURS{} effectively produces cleaner, more accurate segmentations in these complex environments.
+We additionally compare with state of the art on ARKitScenes~\cite{dehghan2021arkitscenes} data in Figure~\ref{fig:arkitscenes_results}.
+Here we show only qualitative results due to the absence of ground truth instance mask annotations. \OURS{} effectively produces cleaner, more accurate segmentations in these complex environments.

+\paragraph{\OURS{} as data-efficient pretraining} \OURS{} is able to learn powerful object properties and dense segmentation even in a fully unsupervised fashion.
+We demonstrate the potential of our strong learned features for downstream 3D instance segmentation with limited annotated data.
+We follow the setup introduced by CSC~\cite{hou2021exploring} with limited reconstructions available for downstream fine-tuning.
+We show our method as a strong pretraining strategy in Figure~\ref{fig:limited_data}, notably outperforming both training from scratch as well as the state-of-the-art 3D pretraining of CSC.
+For more details we refer to our supplementary material.

 \paragraph{What is the effect of multi-modal signal for pseudo mask generation?} We evaluate the effect self-supervised color and geometry signals for generating pseudo annotations in Table~\ref{tab:pseudo_performance}.
 We consider using only self-supervised geometric features (3D), only self-supervised color features (2D) that are projected to the 3D scans, and both together (both).
 We find that the color and geometry provide complementary signals.
 We also note that color features are only used for the initial pseudo mask generation, during self-training iterations and test time only 3D features were used.